bombkiml/phpbeech/README.md

 ```
 ## # Creating Views
 > Below is an example of a basic views contain the HTML served by your application and separate your controller.
 Views are stored in the views/ directory.
-A simple view might look something like this:
+A simple view ``` views/foo/foo.view.php ``` might look something like this:

-    The View stored in `views/foo/foo.view.php`

 ```html
     <html>